-Here are the best ways to read, learn, and memorize NCERT Biology to maximize your score in NEET.
+Here are the best ways to read, learn, and memorize the NCERT Biology textbook to maximize your score in NEET UG.
 These preparation study tips and tricks are surely going to boost your score.

 How to read NCERT Biology for NEET:

 - Read every line of NCERT (classes 11 and 12) carefully with the utmost attention.

 - Understand the concepts, instead of rote learning.

 - Highlight important points that are frequently asked in NEET Biology.

 - Make short notes for quick study and reference.